GhostKellz/nova/docs/looking-glass/README.md

 # Looking Glass Integration for Nova

+## Terminology Clarification

+**IMPORTANT**: Before we begin, let's clarify the confusing terminology used by the Looking Glass project:

+- **Linux HOST** = Your main operating system (Arch Linux, Fedora, PopOS/Debian) where Nova runs
+- **Windows GUEST** = The Windows VM running **inside** your Linux host
+- **Looking Glass Client** = Application that runs on your **Linux HOST** (your main desktop)
+- **Looking Glass Host Application** = Application that runs **inside your Windows GUEST VM** (confusing name from the LG project!)

+**Summary**: You run Linux (Arch/Fedora/PopOS) as your main OS.
+Windows runs inside a VM.
+Looking Glass lets you view the Windows VM's display with near-zero latency.

 ## What is Looking Glass?

-Looking Glass is an open-source application that allows you to use your main computer with a full performance VM seamlessly.
-It provides near-native performance by sharing the GPU framebuffer directly between the host and guest via shared memory (IVSHMEM), eliminating the overhead of traditional remote desktop protocols.
+Looking Glass is an open-source application that allows you to use your main Linux computer with a full-performance Windows VM seamlessly.
+It provides near-native performance by sharing the GPU framebuffer directly between the Linux host and Windows guest via shared memory (IVSHMEM), eliminating the overhead of traditional remote desktop protocols.

 ## Why Use Looking Glass?